weathersmm/InCheckUPDATE/content/terms-of-service.md

 - Automatically or programmatically extract data or Output (defined below).
 - Represent that Output was human-generated when it was not.
 - Interfere with or disrupt our Services, including circumventing any rate limits or restrictions or bypassing any protective measures or safety mitigations we put on our Services.
-- Use Output to develop models that compete with Intellux AI.
+- Use Output to develop models that compete with InCheck.

 **Software.** Our Services may allow you to download software, such as mobile applications, which may update automatically to ensure you’re using the latest version.
 Our software may include open-source software that is governed by its own licenses that we’ve made available to you.